2003 California gubernatorial recall election: Filing requirements and candidates

 Those Californians wishing to run for governor were given until August 9 to file.
 The requirements to run were relatively low and attracted a number of interesting and strange candidates.
 A California citizen needed only to gather 65 signatures from their own party and pay a nonrefundable $3,500 fee to become a candidate, or in lieu of the fee collect up to 10,000 signatures from any party, the fee being prorated by the fraction of 10,000 valid signatures the candidate filed.
 No candidate in fact collected more than a handful of signatures-in-lieu, so that all paid almost the entire fee.
 In addition, candidates from recognized third parties were allowed on the ballot with no fee if they could collect 150 signatures from their own party.

 The low requirements attracted many "average Joes" with no political experience to file as well as several celebrity candidates.
 Many prominent potential candidates chose not to run.
 These included Democratic U.S. Senator Dianne Feinstein, widely regarded as the most popular statewide office-holding Democrat in California, who cited her own experience with a recall drive while she was mayor of San Francisco.

-Darrell Issa, who bankrolled the recall effort and had said he would run for governor, abruptly dropped out of the race on August 7 among accusations that he had bankrolled the recall effort solely to get himself into office.
+Darrell Issa, who bankrolled the recall effort and had said he would run for governor, abruptly dropped out of the race on August 7 amidst accusations that he had bankrolled the recall effort solely to get himself into office.
 Issa claimed that Schwarzenegger's decision to run did not affect his decision and he dropped out because he was assured that there were several strong candidates running in the recall.
 The San Francisco Chronicle claimed that Davis's attacks on Issa's "checkered past" and polls showing strong Republican support for Schwarzenegger caused Issa to withdraw.

 Former Mayor of Los Angeles Richard Riordan and actor Arnold Schwarzenegger (a fellow Republican) agreed that only one of them would run; when Schwarzenegger announced on The Tonight Show with Jay Leno that he would be a candidate, Riordan dropped out of the race.
 Riordan was surprised and those close to him say he was angered when he learned Schwarzenegger was running.
 Riordan did end up endorsing Schwarzenegger, but his endorsement was described as terse and matter-of-fact in contrast to his usually effusive way.

 Lieutenant Governor Cruz Bustamante himself entered the race and quickly became the Democratic frontrunner, although he continued to oppose the recall and urged Californians to vote against it.
 State Insurance Commissioner John Garamendi (a Democrat) announced on August 7 that he would be a candidate for governor.
 Just two days later and only hours before the deadline to file, he announced "I will not engage in this election as a candidate", adding "this recall election has become a circus".
 Garamendi had been under tremendous pressure to drop out from fellow Democrats who feared a split of the Democratic vote between him and Bustamante, should the recall succeed.